PQCMayo/MAYO-C/README.md

 ## Build artifacts

-The following artefacts are built:
+The following artifacts are built:

 - `libmayo_common_sys.a`: library with common crypto - AES, Keccak and system random number generator.
 - `libmary_common_test.a`: library with common crypto for deterministic tests - AES, Keccak and CTR-DRBG PRNG.